kuriatsu/slack-cabinet-bot/README.md

 # slack-cabinet-bot
-automatically upload files uploaded to a channel and sync them with file cabinet
+Automatically upload files which are sent to a channel to a cloud strage, update file cabinet according to it.
 ![image](https://user-images.githubusercontent.com/38074802/168463348-0f411bfc-83c1-426a-8601-c25fc5fd3d5b.png)

 ## Setup